bairdb01/GameBoy-emu/README.md

 ```

 ### Boot-up Sequence or Boot Rom
-This is the step where the GameBoy boots up and has to initialize some of it's registers and memory to specific values.
-This can be a useful step to see if you're opcode functions work and if your CPU can load operations and arguments from memory.
+This is the step where the GameBoy boots up and has to initialize some of it's registers and MMU to specific values.
+This can be a useful step to see if you're opcode functions work and if your CPU can load operations and arguments from MMU.
-This step can be done by mimicing the dissassembled boot ROM or by initializing the registers/memory to specific values.
+This step can be done by mimicing the dissassembled boot ROM or by initializing the registers/MMU to specific values.
 I have chosen to do the later for legal purposes, however the former should be at least attempted for debugging purposes.

 ### Memory (RAM)
-The memory of the GameBoy is quite large.
+The MMU of the GameBoy is quite large.
 However, it is broken up into different segments.
 I recommend coding it in a similar manner because it will be much easier to maintain the code and to understand.

+### Moving onto the GPU
+After completing the CPU and the memory management, you will want to move onto the GPU implementation.
+In this step you must load data from specific registers
+and draw images to the screen.
+In this step you should work on the following:
+1. Understand how the GameBoy loads/draws things to the screen.
+2. Implement a basic way to load objects to draw to the screen.
+3. Figure out a way to switch between the four LCD modes.

 ### Noting the order of progression:
 1. Extract CPU opcodes from manuals
 2. Implement each opcode to specification (testing as much as you can along the way)
-3. Loading opcodes and programs from memory.
+3. Loading opcodes and programs from MMU.
 4. (Current step) Implement the LCD controller / GPU.
-This is a hefty step, which includes many memory controllers and the reading of the GameBoy programming Manual.
+This is a hefty step, which includes many MMU controllers and the reading of the GameBoy programming Manual.

 ## Resources:
 [GameBoy Development Lessons](http://gameboy.mongenel.com/asmschool.html) - I haven't used this site yet, but it looks very informative.
 I might use this for verifying functions.